-For the Annual Meeting of Shareholders to be held on May 11, 2010, at 9:00 a.m.
-Central Daylight Time at the William L. Ridgway University Student Center - University of Evansville Campus 1800 Lincoln Avenue, Evansville, IN 47714
+For the Annual Meeting of Shareholders to be held on May 19, 2011, at 9:00 a.m.
+Eastern Daylight Time at the Old National Centre 502 N. New Jersey Street, Indianapolis, IN 46204

-Important Notice Regarding the Availability of Proxy Materials for the Shareholders' Meeting to be held on May 11, 2010
+Important Notice Regarding the Availability of Proxy Materials for the Shareholders' Meeting to be held on May 19, 2011

-The Proxy Statement and 2009 Annual Report to Shareholders are available at: [www.oldnational.com/proxy](http://www.oldnational.com/proxy)
+The Proxy Statement and 2010 Annual Report to Shareholders are available at: www.oldnational.com/proxy